 These important individuals helped revolutionize technology and the gadgets we have today.
 Continue reading to find out more about these historical black inventors.

 Table of Contents

-- Madam CJ Walker -The Walker System / African American Hair Products
+- Madam C.J.
+Walker: the Walker System and African American hair products

 - Christina Jenkins- Hair Weave Method